core-wg/core-problem-details/draft-ietf-core-problem-details.md

 The "title" string is advisory and included to give consumers a shorthand for the category (problem shape) of the error encountered.

-The "detail" member, if present, ought to focus on helping the client correct the problem, rather than giving debugging information.
-Consumers SHOULD NOT parse the "detail" member for information; extensions (see {{sec-new-attributes}}) are more suitable and less error-prone ways to obtain such information.
+The "detail" member, if present, ought to focus on helping the client correct the problem, rather than giving extensive server-side debugging information.
+Consumers SHOULD NOT parse the "detail" member for information;
+extensions (see {{sec-new-attributes}}) are more suitable and less error-prone ways to obtain such information.
 Note that the "instance" URI reference may be relative; this means that it must be resolved relative to the representation's base URI, as per {{Section 5 of -uri}}.